-Recognized as a “Rising Star” by industry observers, Michael P. Jones appears before US federal and state courts and administrative agencies to defend clients facing discrimination, retaliation, and harassment claims arising under federal and state statutes, including Title VII, the ADA, the Uniformed Services Employment and Reemployment Rights Act (USERRA), and the Texas Commission on Human Rights Act.
-Mike also has experience litigating noncompetition agreements, and he draws on that experience to draft and advise clients on restrictive covenants.
+Michael P. Jones appears before US federal and state courts and administrative agencies to defend clients facing discrimination, retaliation, and harassment claims arising under federal and state statutes, including Title VII, the ADA, and the Texas Commission on Human Rights Act.
+Mike also has significant experience litigating noncompetition agreements in state and federal courts, and he draws on that experience to draft and advise clients on restrictive covenants.

 Mike litigates wage and hour claims under the Texas Payday Law and federal law, and defends clients facing claims of sexual harassment, gender discrimination, race discrimination, national origin discrimination, and workplace assault.
 He draws on this experience to advise clients about creating and implementing employment policies that comply with applicable statutes.